msibal6/Spear-Code/README.md

 # Spear-Code
-Wow I just learned that this is called a monorepo because I use this thing to hold many differnt projects despite it being only one repo Different coding projects by Mitchell Sibal
+Monorepo for all different coding projects by Mitchell Sibal

+ - That are supported natively by git and github